mjp2ff/cs4414-ps3/README.md

 ps3
 ===

-Starting code for Problem Set 3 of CS4414.
+Matt Pearson-Beck, Jeff Principe, Arjun Shankar

+Code for benchmarking: ```time ./benchmark.sh &>/dev/null```

 Includes:

-- zhtta.rs: starting code for Zhtta web server.
+- zhtta.rs: code for Zhtta web server.

 - gash.rs: reference solution for PS2, that you can use for your embedded shell (but feel free to use your own gash if you prefer).